hugolindberg3/pathfinding-visualizer/README.md

 ## Features
 - Visualize popular pathfinding algorithms such as Dijkstra's, A*, and more.
-- Interactive grid where you can set start and end points.
-- Add obstacles and watch how algorithms handle them.
+- Interactive grid where you can add walls and watch how algorithms handle them.
 - Speed controls to watch the algorithms in action at your own pace.

 ## Getting Started